-The moment I entered her home at 2 PM, I was greeted by, not just Munirah, but her sister, Samira too.
+The moment I entered her home at 2 PM, I was greeted by, not just by Munirah, but by her sister, Samira, too.
 It was as if I had entered a whole new world.
 Awesome home.
 Aura of peace.
 Compatible sisters sharing a home.
 Before the girls arrived, Munirah brought out her 2013 Red & White Twister Quilt.
 Next thing I knew Samira was brainstorming for a quilt for her bed.

 We planned quilts in that whirlwind of activity & excitement from 2-6 PM.
 Samira ordered pizzas.
 We concluded our day in fellowship around the table.
 I had a quiet 2 hour drive home then sat down to capture the details in writing.
-FIve hours later, I could rest.
+Five hours later, I could rest.